Small Angle Scattering (SAXS)

-The latest release of dawn, 2.11 (November 2018), includes an extensive set of data reduction tools for SAXS data.
+The latest release of dawn, 2.19 (Septemberber 2020), includes an extensive set of data reduction tools for SAXS data.
 A detailed descriptiopn of these tools can be found in the recent paper by Pauw et al.

 iNext Access Available

-With B21 moving into operational mode we are happy to receive iNext users to the facility.
+B21 is in operational mode and we are happy to receive iNext users to the facility.
 More information can be found on on the iNext website.

 New to SAXS?

 - The Beginners Guide to SAXS provides useful information on what is possible, helpful hints and tips for experiments and some basic background on our beamlines, I22 and B21.
 The Beginners guide also includes a useful reference book list for Small Angle Scattering.